-On April 16, 2014 the Company, Darwin Resources Corp. ("Darwin") and Sentient Global Resources Fund IV, LP ("Sentient") entered into a binding term sheet (the "Agreement") whereby the Company agreed to acquire, through a statutory plan of arrangement (the "Arrangement"), all of the outstanding common shares of Darwin.
-Under the terms of the Arrangement Darwin's shareholders would receive one common share of Tinka for each 5.5 common shares of Darwin.
+On April 16, 2014 the Company, Darwin and Sentient Global Resources Fund IV, LP ("Sentient") entered into a binding term sheet whereby the Company agreed to acquire, through a statutory plan of arrangement (the "Acquisition"), all of the outstanding common shares of Darwin.
+Under the terms of the Acquisition Darwin's shareholders would receive one common share of Tinka for each 5.5 common shares of Darwin.
 In addition, all outstanding Darwin options and warrants were to be adjusted and exchanged for Company options and warrants with the same exchange ratio.
 Sentient and its affiliates also agreed to participate in a private placement financing of the Company.
 See also Note 7(b)(ii).

-On July 24, 2014 the Company completed the Arrangement and acquired all of the issued and outstanding common shares of Darwin, under which the Company issued 6,131,094 common shares with a fair value of \$1,961,950.
-The Company also granted 474,500 share options, exercisable at \$1.375 per share expiring June 19, 2015, and 342,367 warrants, exercisable at \$0.77 per share expiring November 27, 2015, in exchange for Darwin share options and warrants.
-The fair values of the share options and warrants have been estimated using the Black-Scholes option pricing model.
-The assumptions used were: risk-free interest rate of 1.01% to 1.04%; estimated volatility of 70.04% to 74.11%; expected life of 0.91 years to 1.35 years; expected dividend yield of 0%; and estimated forfeiture rate of 0%.
+On July 24, 2014 the Company completed the Acquisition and acquired all of the issued and outstanding common shares of Darwin, under which the Company issued 6,131,094 common shares with a fair value of \$1,961,950.
+The Company also granted 474,500 share options, exercisable at \$1.375 per share, which expired on June 19, 2015, and 342,367 warrants, exercisable at \$0.77 per share expiring November 27, 2015, in exchange for Darwin share options and warrants.
 The values assigned to the options and warrants were \$1,542 and \$9,610, respectively.

-The Company incurred \$106,488 for legal, filing and other costs associated with the transactions conducted pursuant to the Arrangement.
+The Company incurred \$106,488 for legal, filing and other costs associated with the transactions conducted pursuant to the Acquisition.